 • Neutral documentation of access-breakage risk.

-• Availability confirmation for matching tiles (when relevant).
+• Availability confirmation for matching tile (when relevant).

 Metal roofs (standing seam vs exposed fastener) Specialty